Aman-Singh-07/Daily-CP-in-Java/README.md

 ## 🌟 Star this repo
 If this repository helps you, consider giving it a ⭐ to support and encourage consistent contributions.

+## License
+This repository is protected under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+© 2025 Aman Singh.
+All rights reserved.
+Unauthorized use, reproduction, or distribution is strictly prohibited.

 🧑‍💻 Author
 Aman Singh
 > Java enthusiast & Competitive Programmer